Clearwater Child Support Attorney

 Under Florida statutes, the custodial parent cannot deny time-sharing and visitation rights to the non-custodial parent based on non-payment of child support.
 Also, when the custodial parent refuses to make the children available, the non-custodial parent cannot withhold child support payments.
 Parents who lose time-sharing rights due to conduct deemed detrimental to the child must still meet their support obligations.

 For reliable guidance on child support law from a board-certified attorney, contact our office and set up a consultation.
 Our team has been serving Florida families for 59 combined years.

 At the Law Offices of K. Dean Kantaras, P.A., we take the time to explain your rights and take affirmative steps to assert them.
-Call us at (727) 939-6113!
+Contact us now!